mapcode-foundation/mapcode-android-app/README.md

 **Copyright (C) 2014-2022 Stichting Mapcode Foundation (http://www.mapcode.com)**

 This is Mapcode Finder, the official Android application for mapcodes.
+Have fun using it!

+Rijn Buve

 # License